 In general, anyone who wants to reduce his or her chances of getting the flu can get vaccinated.
 However, certain people who are at high risk of having serious flu complications, or people who live with or care for those at high risk for serious complications, should get vaccinated each year:

-• People who live with or provide care to children less than 6 months of age (these children are too young to be vaccinated)
+- People who live with or provide care to children less than six months of age (these children are too young to be vaccinated)

 Each year, new flu vaccines are made to protect against the types of influenza expected to cause illness that year.
 Contact your medical provider or Providence Medical Group to determine if you should get a flu vaccination this year.

-If you need help finding a physician who can help diagnose and treat the flu, please call the Providence Resource Line at 503-574-6595.
+If you need help finding a physician who can help diagnose and treat the flu, please call the New Patient Scheduling Line: 503-582-2185.